UWFront-End-Cert/DEPRECATED-html300/README.md

 ### html300 Course Repo Setup
 - Within *this* html300 repo, click the `fork` button the the top right to fork a copy to your personal GitHub account
 - You will be taken to your forked repo, it should say 'forked fromn UWFront-End-Cert/html300' under the title
-- In your newly created fork, click on the `Settings` tab at the top right, then the `Collaborators` tab on the left.
-Add `cherimarie` (https://github.com/cherimarie) and `madeste` (https://github.com/madeste) as collaborators.
 - Clone the fork to your local machine

 ### Adding the Upstream to your Fork